Mare Island Naval Shipyard: World War II

 Base facilities included a hospital, ammunition depot, paint and rubber testing laboratories, and schools for firefighters, opticians, and anti-submarine attack during World War II.
 MINSY reached peak capacity for shipbuilding, repair, overhaul, and maintenance of many different kinds of seagoing vessels including both surface combatants and submarines.
 Up to 50,000 workers were employed.
 Mare Island even received Royal Navy cruisers and destroyers and four Soviet Navy subs for service.

+Before the wartime expansion, MINSY had a usable area of about 635 acres.
+By 1945, MINSY more than doubled its usable area to about 1500 acres, much of which was reclaimed land at the North End.
+Most of the large permanent buildings were built between 1938 and 1941, before concrete and steel became restricted because of wartime demands.
+Shipyard South had the newest and best-built or redesigned industrial buildings for mass pre-fabricated sub-assembly production of submarines as well as the waterfront repair of battle-damaged vessels.
+The open North End was transformed into a new assembly plant for mass production of escort vessels and landing crafts, producing at its peak performance one destroyer escort every ten days and one landing craft each day.

 Following the War, MINSY was considered to be one of the primary stations for construction and maintenance of the Navy's Pacific fleet of submarines, having built seventeen submarines and four submarine tenders by the end of hostilities.